-Both plans offer coverage for implants.
-You will have dental insurance within three days—which is a short waiting period compared to other options.
-You will have a one-time, lifetime deductible of $100 and the annual maximum coverage is $5,000.
+Both plans offer coverage for implants, and you will have dental insurance within one day.
+In addition, you will have a one-time, lifetime deductible of $100 and the annual maximum coverage is $5,000.
 The monthly premiums vary by state.

 There is an important exception to the services offered by Spirit Dental, however.
 If you have missing teeth before signing up, Spirit Dental won’t cover those implants.